-Properties in Gulf Breeze are priced high compared to the rest of Florida and even considered to be among the most expensive in the country.
+Properties in Gulf Breeze are costly compared to the rest of Florida and even considered to be among the most expensive in the country.
 Gulf Breeze is home to many white-collar working professionals with management positions.

-Gulf Breeze is an ideal place to live and raise a family.
+Gulf Breeze is one of the best places to live and raise a family.
 It offers many quality schools for parents to choose from and has an overall sense of safety with a low crime index.
 Many of the residents here are university graduates and young professionals just starting families.

 1. The City Center